CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 They tended to lean toward the 4300 because its specifications were better for a relatively small price increase (~$90).

 Trek 3700’s MSRP increased from around $280 to around $410 in 2010.
-(Source) It is not officially sold anymore, so you will have to browse some online marketplaces if you want to buy it.
+(Source) It is not officially sold anymore, so you must buy it second hand.

 The 3700 was available in multiple sizes ranging from smaller ones for kids to larger ones suitable for adults (13, 16, 18, 19.5, 21, 22.5″…).